ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Did I use parenthetical expressions (citations) at the end of ideas that I've gotten from other people?
 Do these citations correspond to full references at the end of the paper?
 Citations in the body of my paper use an opening parenthesis, author's last name, comma, year of publication and a closing parenthesis.
 For example (Vicars, 2001).

-At the end of my document I have provided a list of references that include the author's last name and first initial, the publication date, the name of the article, book, or journal, the publisher and the place of publication.
-[Dr. Bill recommends "APA style" references.]
+_____ At the end of my research paper have I provided a list of references that include the author's last name and first initial, the publication date, the name of the article, book, or journal, the publisher and the place of publication?

-I have avoided quoting directly out of books or articles, but when it was absolutely necessary to do so I have made sure to cite the exact page number in my reference entry at the end of my research paper.
+_____ If I have quoted directly out of a book or article did I make sure to cite the exact page number in my reference entry at the end of my research paper?

-Any time I used an author’s ideas word for word; did I put those words in quote marks?
+_____ Any time I used another author's ideas word for word--did I put those words in quote marks?

-I have used online references only if I've been able to ascertain the actual author's name, date of publication, title of the document, and name of the publisher.
-Even so, I’ve still provided at least three other references that are more permanent in nature.
+_____ Have I used online references only if I've been able to ascertain the actual author's name, date of publication, title of the document, and name of the publisher?
+Have I provided at least three references that are relatively enduring?
+(Can those references be easily located later by readers of my paper?)

-I know the deadline for when this paper is due.
+_____ Do I know when this paper is due?
+Am I submitting it on time?

-I know that this paper might be published by Lifeprint and I give them permission.
+_____ I know that this paper might be posted / published by Lifeprint and I give them permission.

 Item: